neutron-org/mainnet-assets/upgrades/v5.1.0/README.md

 ## Upgrade date

-The upgrade will take place approximately on December 20th at `14:00 UTC` at height `19947000`;
+The upgrade will take place approximately on February 12th 2025, 14:00 UTC at height `19947000`;

 ## Chain-id will remain the same